WesleyBLDC/wesleybldc/README.md

 <!-- [website]: https://fkcodes.com -->
 <!-- [website]: https://linkedin.com/in/wesleybldc -->
 #
-- 🔭 I’m currently finding a software engineer internship at a healthcare startup based in san francisco as part of my nus overseas college silicon valley program.
+- 🔭 Currently based in SF, working as a product manager at an insurance tech startup.
 <!-- - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ... -->